QuantEcon/lecture-python-intro/lectures/unpleasant.md

 ## Algorithm (pseudo code)

-Now let's describe a computational algorithm in more detail in the form of a description that constitutes  ''pseudo code'' because it approaches a set of instructions we could provide to a Python coder.
+Now let's describe a computational algorithm in more detail in the form of a description that constitutes pseudo code because it approaches a set of instructions we could provide to a Python coder.

 To compute an equilibrium, we deploy the following algorithm.